 Sign your independently-reading child up for a 15-minute time slot!

 Register at the Information Desk!
 A parent or guardian MUST sign the permission sheet.
-Read with Rover happens on Monday afternoons during the school year, and on Thursday mornings during the summer.
+Read with Rover happens on Monday mornings from 9:30-11:00 a.m. and afternoons from 3:00-4:30.

 Meet Our Dogs: